Did you know that your browser is out of date?

 NERA's Securities and Finance Practice inaugurates the Finance, Law & Economics Seminar for senior securities litigators, in-house counsel, regulators, and economists.

 In its fourth decade, NERA completes projects in more than 100 countries and embarks on a concerted expansion in the Asia-Pacific region.
 NERA's experts establish themselves as authorities in the areas of financial regulation and financial risk management.
-Other growth areas within the firm include the Environment Group, whose experts conduct important work on issues related to the US Clean Water and Clean Air Acts, utilities, climate change, emissions reduction, and emissions trading, particularly regarding cap-and-trade markets in the UK and Europe.
+Other growth areas within the firm include the Environmental Economics Practice, whose experts conduct important work on issues related to the US Clean Water and Clean Air Acts, utilities, climate change, emissions reduction, and emissions trading, particularly regarding cap-and-trade markets in the UK and Europe.

 NERA opens its Tokyo, Japan office, pioneering the move of US-based economic consulting firms into Asia.